Why Your Deep Research Agent Fails? On Hallucination Evaluation in Full Research Trajectory: Evaluation and Benchmark

 \begin{itemize}[leftmargin=*, nosep, labelsep=5pt] \item \textbf{Semantic Clustering \& Value Estimation.} We first map retrieved chunks into semantic clusters to reduce redundancy and rank them by relevance to the atomic sub-queries (Rank=1 denotes highest importance).

 \item \textbf{Penalty Quantification.} We distinguish between utilized clusters $\mathcal{C}_{in}$ and ignored ones $\mathcal{C}_{out}$\footnote{A cluster is utilized if it contains any chunk in \textit{Chunk Memory}.}.
-We penalize neglect more heavily when an ignored cluster is large, high-ranking, and skipped in favor of more inferior content.
+We penalize neglect more heavily when an ignored cluster is large, high-ranking, and skipped while lower-ranked clusters are utilized.
 The penalty $\mathcal{P}_c$ for an ignored cluster $c$ is:

 where $S_c$ is size, $R_c$ is rank, and $N_{c\text{-inv}}$ (inversion count) is the number of lower-ranked clusters that were utilized.
 The total penalty is $\mathcal{P} = \sum \mathcal{P}_c$.